“Why is this important? First, because nothing gets attention like celebrities. Nothing.

 From any and every demographic, be they rich investors and CEO’s or the “you might be redneck” crowd at the trailer park.
 Second, because it is reassuring to clients that you are hanging out with famous and important people.
 You are accepted as the kind of folks you associate with.
 Three, because it may stimulate pass-along or referral-producing conversation… “hey, look what my guy’s up to — and here’s what he says about…”

-Of course, you immediately think you have no opportunities like this, cannot afford to contact yourself with celebrities and that this doesn’t apply to you, and you’re wrong on all three counts.
-In fact, just for demo, I’ll hand you a “free use of celebrities” just about anybody can use, even you!
-Let’s assume I send you an envelope with full-color photos of, say, Paris Hilton, Hugh Hefner next to a Playboy bunny, Sarah Palin, George Clooney and me, with the headline: What Do Paris, Hef, Sarah, George and Dan Have in Common?
+Of course, you immediately think you have no opportunities like this, cannot afford to contact yourself with celebrities, and that this doesn’t apply to you, and you’re wrong on all three counts.
+In fact, just for the demo, I’ll hand you “free use of celebrities” just about anybody can use, even you!
+Let’s assume I send you an envelope with full-color photos of, say, Paris Hilton, Hugh Hefner next to a Playboy bunny, Sarah Palin, George Clooney, and me, with the headline: What Do Paris, Hef, Sarah, George, and Dan Have in Common?

 Want Big-Time Publicity?

 Meet 75 TV Producers & Print/Online Editors Who Want To Feature You & Your Work.
 Apply To The National Publicity Summit 2020 (VIRTUAL EDITION!)

 Just A Few Spots Left - Apply Now!

 – Dan Kennedy’s ‘No B.S.
 Marketing Letter‘